AlexPoone/universal_best_practices/README.md

 ## C R E D O

-This is a set of tenets we'll never compromise on.
+This is a set of tenets that we devs will never compromise on.

 ### Preamble
 <!-- As the saying goes, **"familiarity breeds contempt."** Most companies are rotten to the core, especially in the city known as a "place solely for commuting, as opposed to working," where I was (unfortunately) born. -->